olleseger/meter/README.md

 | 5 - Data         | RxD            |
 | 6 - GND          |                |

 A 10k resistor is connected between 5V and RxD on the FTDI.
-The RxD input on the FTDI is inverted with the program `ft232r_prog`.
+The RxD input on the USB-serial cable is inverted with the program `ft232r_prog`.

 ## Data Sent

-The software sends out to the following MQTT topics:
+The software publishes the following MQTT topics:

 ```
 meter/activepower